holmstead/WSAA_coursework/README.md

 ## About

 Topics include but not limited to:
 - data formats (XML, JSON, csv) and how to hanlde them
 - Application Programmers Interface (APIs)
 - data transfer (HTTPs, URLs, curl, POSTMAN)
-- Flask (creating APIs)
+- Flask (python library for creating APIs)
-- virtual environmants
+- virtual environments

 ## Contents